blakeblackshear/frigate/docs/docs/configuration/zones.md

 #### Best practices and caveats

 - Speed estimation works best with a straight road or path when your object travels in a straight line across that path.
 If your object makes turns, speed estimation may not be accurate.
-- Create a zone where the bottom center of your object's bounding box travels directly through it.
+- Create a zone where the bottom center of your object's bounding box travels directly through it and does not become obscured at any time.
 - The more accurate your real-world dimensions can be measured, the more accurate speed estimation will be.
 However, due to the way Frigate's tracking algorithm works, you may need to tweak the real-world distance values so that estimated speeds better match real-world speeds.
 - Once an object leaves the zone, speed accuracy will likely decrease due to perspective distortion and misalignment with the calibrated area.
 - The speeds are only an _estimation_ and are highly dependent on camera position, zone points, and real-world measurements.
 This feature should not be used for law enforcement.